 FCRA forces employers to obtain written consent from job applicants before performing a background check.
 They also control the steps that employers must take before they proceed not to hire an applicant due to results from a check.
 The EEOC provides employers with steps on how to assess a potential employees’ criminal record as it pertains to the role of the job.

-How To Obtain Arrest Warrant Information in Cook County IL
+How To View Warrant Information in Cook County IL

-Warrants are part of Cook County public records to the extent of the statutes, and citizens of Cook County have several options when it comes to performing a warrant search—these include:
+Warrants are part of Cook County public records to the extent of the statutes.
+Citizens have several options when it comes to performing a warrant search in Cook County.
+Methods include:

-Check the Illinois Department of Corrections’ (IDOCs’) Wanted Fugitive Report
+Review the Illinois Department of Corrections’ Wanted Fugitive Report

 The Illinois Department of Corrections (IDOC) has a page dedicated to fugitives that are across the state including those residing in Cook County.

-Get Ahold of the Cook County Sheriff’s Office For Warrant Status
+Contact the Cook County Sheriff’s Office for Anyone’s Warrant Status

 Cook County Sheriff’s Office Civil Division has 2 types of warrants (body attachments):

-While the sheriff’s office does not have a dedicated search feature to find If someone was a warrant, they may be contacted to ascertain this information.
+While the sheriff’s office does not have a dedicated search feature to find out if someone has a warrant, they may be contacted to ascertain wanted information.14

-See Warrants Through the Cook County Clerk of the Circuit Court
+Look Up Warrants via the Cook County Clerk of the Circuit Court

-Cook County warrant information can be searched through the Digital Access Terminal at the nearest Clerk of the Circuit Court Location or at:11
+Cook County warrant information can be searched through the Digital Access Terminal at the nearest Clerk of the Circuit Court Location or at:

 Clerk of the Circuit Court Main Office